Anup-Deshmukh/CompoundPCFG-Chunker/README.md

 ```

 To use
-- the Compound PCFG on retrieved sentences to produce parse trees and
+- Compound PCFG on retrieved sentences to produce parse trees and
 - generate chunk labels from output parse trees using maximal left-branching heuristic, run